Droid997/expense_tracker/README.md

 https://www.apachefriends.org/download.html

-=>Extract the workspace file and place the workspace folder inside htdocs of xampp installed directory
+=>Extract the workspace file and place the Expense_Tracker folder inside htdocs of xampp installed directory

 =>ex: if xampp is installed in 'c' drive the path will be